svenstaro/wmfocus/README.md

     wmfocus

-Completely fill out windows and draw the label in the middle:
+Completely fill out windows and draw the label in the middle (try it with transparency!):

     wmfocus --fill